mwelponer/go-to-live-kata/README.md

 The script will verify the installation of few Wordpress dependencies: php, apache, mysql and wp-cli, a tool to automate/manage the wp installation from the command prompt.
-It will then proceed with the installation of Wordpress, the installation of few plugins to improve security and speed and finally the creation of the apache virtualhost.
+It will then proceed with the installation of Wordpress and with the installation of few plugins to improve security and speed.
+Mysql will then be secured removing test dbs root remote access, change of the root password.
+File permissions on wp folders and files will be tuned based on recommendations from http://codex.wordpress.org/Hardening_WordPress#File_permissions.
+Finally the apache virtualhost will be created.

 #Further enhancements